Summer Forest Camp 2020

 *SEE UPDATED SUMMER CAMP INFO BELOW in response to COVID - 19

-Our Forest Summer Camp program is generally for children ages 3 to 6 years old.
+This program is suited for children ages 3 to 7 years old.

-Our Summer Camp excursions will include playing outdoors at our "Home Base" for the day and moving into our local passive parks, exploring and taking the time to marvel in the natural world.
+Our Summer Camp includes playing in the outdoors at our home base property and moving into our local passive parks.
+There we will be exploring and taking the time to marvel in the natural world.
 Our flexible schedule will enable the children to discover nature at a slowed down pace and will also allow us to stop for story time, picnic and choose from offerings of creative nature experiences as well as open ended play time: